pma/amqp/README.md

 If you want to check the plan and progress for 1.0.0 please check out [this github issue](https://github.com/pma/amqp/issues/69).

+## Migration from 0.X to 1.0

+If you use amqp 0.X and plan to migrate to 1.0 please read our [migration guide](https://github.com/pma/amqp/wiki/Upgrade-from-0.X-to-1.0).

 ## Usage

 Add AMQP as a dependency in your `mix.exs` file.